How much will a Walk in Shower installation cost?

-It isn't rocket science and clearly obvious but if you are competent the cheapest option is to do the bathroom adaption yourself.
-The biggest cost on some installations is Labour and that can be up to 75% of the price to install a walk-in shower.
+It isn't rocket science and clearly obvious, but the cheapest option is to do the bathroom adaption yourself if you are competent.
+The highest cost on some installations is Labour, and that can be up to 75% of the price to install a walk-in shower.

-You will need skills in carpentry, plumbing, tiling, flooring and possibly cement / concrete work and own or have access to hand and power tools that are related to these skills.
+You will need skills in; carpentry, plumbing, tiling, flooring and possibly cement / concrete work and own or have access to hand and power tools related to these skills.
 Beware though as there may be issues with Gas pipes or Electricity cables which by law require suitably qualified persons to carry out the works.

 In my experience, I would strongly try to dissuade anyone from carrying out the work themselves or being talked into getting a family member or friend to do the installation unless they are not just experienced in bathrooms but also level accessed shower room installations.
 Walk-in showers require many trades and involve many unknowns inside the walls and floor area where the bath used to be.

-I also have seen poor quality workmanship with many D.I.Y installations - tiling not lining up, shower trays not installed low enough because of a raised Gas pipe or tough concrete/rebar so water runs out of the bathroom through the door, leaking amateur plumbing, dirty and leaking mastic sealing joints.
+I also have seen sub-standard D.I.Y installations, tiling not lining up, shower trays not installed low enough because of a raised Gas pipe or tough concrete/rebar.
+Hence, water runs out of the bathroom through the door, leaking amateur plumbing, dirty and leaking mastic sealing joints.

 2 - Pay in cash for your Walk-in Shower

-I don't advise doing this and it's more to point out why the price estimate installation of a walk-in shower may differ vastly between installers.
-A reputable bathroom adaption specialist estimate will probably be the more expensive but as they say "you get what you pay for".
+I don't advise doing this, and it's more to point out why the price estimate installation of a walk-in shower may differ vastly between installers.
+A reputable bathroom adaption specialist estimate will probably be the more expensive, but they say, "you get what you pay for".

-Most contractors who asked to be paid in cash will not put the money through the books and therefore will not give you records which you may later need - invoices and guarantees.
-There is also the waste from the old bathroom and that will need to be disposed of properly.
-For some of these installers, the removal of waste either not included in the price or it could be fly-tipped.
+Most contractors who asked to be paid in cash will not put the money through the books and may not give you records that you may later need - invoices and guarantees.
+There is also the waste from the old bathroom, which will need to be disposed of properly.
+For some of these installers, the removal of waste is either not included in the price, or it could be fly-tipped.
 You could end up having to pay any subsequent fines or costs.

-My advice would be is to not make your decision on the cheapest price but who you would rather let into your home and make contact with after the installation if you have any queries or issues with your new walk-in shower.
+My advice would be not to make your decision on the lowest price but who you would rather let into your home and make contact with after the installation if you have any queries or issues with your new walk-in shower.